ericpruitt/emus/desktop-environment/README.md

 **File:** dwm-10-status-bar-on-all-monitors.diff

-With this patch, the status bar is shown on all monitors even when they are not focused.
+Show the status bar on all monitors -- focused or not, and always use "SchemeSel" (the selected-item color scheme) on the focused monitor's status bar for the window title area even when no windows are visible.

 This patch depends on "dwm-00-systray.diff".